fledge-iot/fledge/tests/system/python/docs/packages/test_rule_data_availability.rst

-Test Rule Data Availability
+Data Availability Rule Test
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Objective
 +++++++++
-This test verifies the basic functionality of the notification rule for the `fledge-rule-dataavailability` plugin.
+This test verifies the basic functionality of the notification rule for the `fledge-rule-DataAvailability` (inbuilt) plugin.
 It involves using `fledge-south-sinusoid` for data ingestion into Fledge and `fledge-north-OMF` for sending data to the PI server.

 This test consists of three classes, each containing multiple test case functions: